thompson-ad/coin-pricer/README.md

 ## Getting Started

 - Clone this repository.
+- Ensure you are running Node LTS (v16.16.0).
 - Install `node_modules` by running `npm i`.
 - Install the [Netlify cli](https://docs.netlify.com/cli/get-started/) by running `npm install netlify-cli -g`
 - Start the local server by running `netlify dev`.
 This start the development server and serve the lambda functions locally